 Yrjönkatu Swimming Hall

 The oldest swimming hall in Finland is also the most beautiful one.
 The historic building that looks like an ancient spa is a sight as such.
 The men and women have separate shifts as wearing a swimsuit is optional.
 We recommend renting a dressing cabin on the second floor since this grants you access to the wood-heated sauna and the infrared sauna.
 Up on the second floor you can also use the services of the charming cafe in between swimming rounds.
 Be sure to check the days for the men and the women from the City of Helsinki website before paying a visit!

 Location from Hotel Arthur: Walk 15 minutes or take tram 3 from Kaisaniemenpuisto to Ylioppilastalo, then walk 350 meters.
 Address: Yrjönkatu 21b.
-Open from 31.08.2020.
+Closed for renovation.

 Allas Sea Pool

 This fun and entertaining place is located next to The Market Square, opposite side to the Presidential Palace, right in the heart of the city.
 There’s a year-round heated sweet water pool and unheated sea water pool.
 During the summer there’s also a pool for children.
 It’s nice to watch the ships and vessels arriving to port while sitting on the bench of the electric heated sauna.
 You may have a dinner, some lighter snacks or just have a drink after exercise on the terrace with a view.
 A wide range of concerts take place here during the summer.
 You can also participate in different group fitness lessons, like yoga or fitness boxing.

 Location from Hotel Arthur: Walk around 20 minutes or take tram number 2 from Mikonkatu to The Market Square.
 Address: Katajanokanlaituri 2a